CIS565-Fall-2020/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 ### Forward+
+Forward+ Shading renders the scene by finding out which lights overlap with each cluster and storing those lights' indices first, and then only shade with those lights for the points in the corresponding clusters.

 <img src="img/Screenshot (65).png" width="500">

 ###  Clustered Deferred
+Deferred Shading has an additional process of pre-passing the depths to form GBuffers that stores albedo color, world position, and normal of the closest fragments, and then only shade on those fragments.

 Position          |   Normal
 :-------------------------:|:-------------------------:
 <img src="img/Screenshot (73).png" width="500">| <img src="img/Screenshot (75).png" width="500"> |